IMAE for Noise-Robust Learning: Mean Absolute Error Does Not Treat Examples Equally and Gradient Magnitude's Variance Matters: Abstract

 \section{Abstract}

 In this work, we study robust deep learning against abnormal training data from the perspective of example weighting built in empirical loss functions, i.e., gradient magnitude with respect to logits, an angle that is not thoroughly studied so far.
 Consequently, we have two key findings: (1) Mean Absolute Error (MAE) Does Not Treat Examples Equally.
 We present new observations and insightful analysis about MAE, which is theoretically proved to be noise-robust.
 First, we reveal its underfitting problem in practice.
 Second, we analyse that MAE's noise-robustness is from emphasising on uncertain examples instead of treating training samples equally, as claimed in prior work.
 (2) The Variance of Gradient Magnitude Matters.
 We propose an effective and simple solution to enhance MAE's fitting ability while preserving its noise-robustness.
 Without changing MAE's overall weighting scheme, i.e., what examples get higher weights, we simply change its weighting variance non-linearly so that the impact ratio between two examples are adjusted.
 Our solution is termed Improved MAE (IMAE).
 We prove IMAE's effectiveness using extensive experiments: image classification under clean labels, synthetic label noise, and real-world unknown noise.
-We conclude IMAE is superior to CCE, the most popular loss for training DNNs.